mapbender/mapbender-documentation/en/functions/basic/scale_selector.rst

 CSS-Styling
 ===========

-You can overwrite the style of the element, for example the width with the following statement:
+You can overwrite the style of the element, for example you can adjust the width with the following statement:

 .. code-block:: css

                 .mb-element-scaleselector.dropdown {
                     width: 200px;
                  }

 Class, Widget & Style
 =====================